-Alentejo, Portugal, an unknown region waiting for your visit.
+Alentejo, Portugal, is an unknown region waiting for your visit.

-If we look at Portugal’s map, we see that Alentejo is the region between the most southern region of Portugal, which is the Algarve, up to a few kilometers north of Lisbon.
+If we look at Portugal’s map, we see that Alentejo is the region between the southern region of Portugal, the Algarve, up to a few kilometers north of Lisbon.

-The Alentejo region is often separated in Alto Alentejo and Baixo Alentejo, as we can see on the map.
-It occupies 33% of the national territory.
+The Alentejo region is often separated into Alto Alentejo (High Alentejo) and Baixo Alentejo (Low Alentejo).
+As shown on the map, this region occupies 33% of the national territory.

 For reasons I am unaware of, this region is not highly promoted for tourism purposes.
 I really can’t understand why.

-We can think that the Douro Valley was not promoted until recently and, when it started to be known, it became one of the most visited regions in Portugal.
-Maybe that will also happen to the Alentejo so, now is the best time to visit this region before it becomes crowded.
+The Douro Valley was not promoted until recently, and when it started to be known, it became one of the most visited regions in Portugal.

-In general terms, I can say that the Alentejo is characterized by:
+In general terms, I can say that Alentejo is characterized by the following:

 - vast plains;